raulb/ember-octane-workshop/notes/20-server-rendering.md

    }
 ```

-and update `logout so it clears the value from the cookie instead of`localStorage`
+And update `logout` so it clears the value from the cookie instead of`localStorage`:

 ```diff
    logout() {